helmgast/lore/README.md

 * GET <id>/?form=xxx means that we are requesting a specific type of form, as most models can be represented by several.

 ###POST
-* POST .../?partial or ?partial=True means we are posting form an inline form, and redirect destination should also be partial
+* POST .../?partial or ?partial=True means we are posting from an inline form, and redirect destination should also be partial

 ###Errors
 If there is an error with a GET or POST, it should return error information using the flash() system.
 If the request was partial, it should return a partial.
 Else, it should return to the page it came from or other page defined.
 This only includes errors that are not of HTTP nature, e.g. internal ones.